 The Penn Computational Cognitive Neuroscience Lab is committed to fostering a diverse and positive lab climate.
 Individuals of all races, ethnicities, gender-identities, national origin, religions, citizen statuses, ages, sexual orientations, ability statuses, physical appearances, and socioeconomic statuses are welcome and valued in our lab.
 We are committed to maintaining a discrimination- and harassment-free environment.
 We strive to better both our science and community by taking deliberate action to improve representation in our field and correct historical and current opportunity imbalances.

-We do not currently have any positions open for research specialists, PhD students, or postdocs*
+We do not currently have any positions open for PhD students or postdocs*

 Feel free to get in touch to discuss potential future opportunities.

 *Unless you are able to secure external funding, or funding through a U Penn fellowship program:

 If you are an undergraduate interested in working in our lab or learning more about our research, here are some ways to get involved:

 Low commitment: Are you interested in learning what our research is about, and what life is like in our lab?

 Participate in one of our studies to learn more about our research

 Use the contact form (top right) to get in touch and get involved in any of the above ways, or look for our studies on PennPsychExperiments SONA or UPenn Experiments SBSI SONA.

 High commitment: Are you interested in hands-on participation in research?